HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 \paragraph{\textbf{Embedding Diversity} ($\uparrow$)} We also evaluate the diversity of generated images, as test case generation benefits from covering a wide range of possibilities.
 Directly measuring diversity in image space is challenging, so we use embeddings from a pretrained ResNet ($\phi_E(\cdot))$ on ImageNet.
 These embedding are produced by passing an image $X$ through the embedding network $E=\phi_E(X)$.
 Embeddings for similar content are close, while embeddings for more diverse content diverge.
 We quantify diversity as the mean variance across embeddings $E$ of multiple outputs, as shown in \autoref{eq:div}

-Higher values indicate that the method produces more diverse test cases. \paragraph{\textbf{Trace Difference} ($\downarrow$)} While diversity should be high across samples, test cases should remain semantically close to the original inputs.
+Higher values indicate that the method produces more diverse test cases.
+In this context, diversity refers to generated test cases being visually distinct from one another across multiple generations.

+\paragraph{\textbf{Trace Difference} ($\downarrow$)} While diversity should be high across samples, test cases should remain semantically close to the original inputs.
 To assess semantic changes, the trace difference metric compares embeddings of the original image $E_0$ and the generated test case $E_t$ using differences in the covariance of their embeddings, as defined in \autoref{eq:trace}.
 Intuitively, this metric captures changes in per-dimension variance while discarding cross-dimensional correlations, which is shown when reformulating it to a $\ell_1$-distance based metric as shown in \autoref{app:l1trace}.

 Here, $\operatorname{cov}(\cdot)$ denotes the covariance matrix.
 Lower values indicate that the semantic content of the network's input remains similar, even though a test case has been generated.

 \paragraph{\textbf{Misclassification Rate} ($\uparrow$)} To assess task performance, we measure how many generated test cases change the predictions of the SUT.
 The same overall principle applies to classification, binary classification, and object detection, but the exact computation differs by task.